When her husband suggested she start a business with her mom, Rachel Berkey laughed out loud.

 “With her sewing skills and your business background, I wonder if you might build something together,” he persisted.

 On maternity leave from her high-powered Boston consulting job, the new mom and Harvard MBA couldn’t stop processing his idea.
-During 3 am feedings and drowsy diaper changes, Rachel pondered plans for a business which gave her the flexibility to stay at home with her infant daughter.
+During 3 am feedings and drowsy diaper changes, Rachel pondered plans for a business that gave her the flexibility to stay at home with her infant daughter.

 She thought back to the business her mom, Patti Dykstra, once ran with a friend in the nineties.
 Back when it was not as common for moms to work from home, the two designed a children’s clothing line.
 They employed other moms—who worked from their own homes—to sew for them.